Questions? Contact Your Financial Aid Advisor or email firstname.lastname@example.org

 Documents can be dropped off at the Financial Aid office in the Scharbauer Student Center at the main campus.
 Make sure masks are on before entering the building.

-If you prefer to submit hard copies, the documents can be mailed.
+If you prefer, the documents can be mailed.
 If you choose this option, mail all documents to the following address:

 Midland College Financial Aid

 To submit eligible documentation online, combine all documents into one file.
 For example, a Suspension Appeal requires an appeal form, a letter, and any supporting documentation and all must be combined into one PDF file.
 Partial submissions will not be accepted.
 To submit online, follow the steps below:

 Steps to Upload Documents to the Financial Aid Portal

 - Go to our Financial Aid Portal, by clicking this link:

 - Login using your SSN and Password.
 If this is your first time, click the "First Time